 A student may be excluded from a test for any of the following reasons:

+- o unauthorised absence from class.

-- failure to meet course requirements, for example non-submission of assignments or failure to attend class or sit for previous tests
+- o failure to meet course requirements, for example non-submission of assignments or failure to attend class or sit for previous tests.

-- academic misconduct
+- o academic misconduct

-- general misconduct
+- o general misconduct

 2 Other assessment tasks